 All of ROR’s work so far has been completed through in-kind donations from ROR steering organizations.
 We are committed to ROR for the long-term but we can’t move forward without dedicated community support.
 We are running a fundraising campaign in order to be able to scale up our operations, hire dedicated staff, and develop and deliver new features, with a plan to launch a paid service tier in 2022 to recover costs while keeping the registry’s data open and free.

-ROR aims to raise $175,000 in donations over the next two years.
+ROR aims to raise $175,000 in community contributions over the next two years.
 As a supporter, you’ll have an opportunity to be part of this exciting community effort from the beginning and to ensure its long-term growth and success.